cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/builders/tables/AbstractTableColumn.rst

 AbstractTableColumn
 ^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public AbstractTableColumn(TableBuilder table, String title, String subTitle)
+.. java:constructor:: public AbstractTableColumn(Table table, String title, String subTitle)
    :outertype: AbstractTableColumn

    Creates a column with a specific title and sub-title for a given table.